willfarrell/react-intl-locale/README.md

 ## Docs
 ### initLocale
 - defaultLocale (String): Set the default locale to use in the app. default: `en`.
-- allowedLocales (String[]): List of locales supported inteh app, excluding the defaultLocale, defaultLocale will be added to it.
+- allowedLocales (String[]): List of locales supported in the app, excluding the defaultLocale, defaultLocale will be added to it.

 Using the browsers locale and the locales initialized the best match will be returned for use.